 “Any cold temperature will have positive effects,” says Leary.
 He compares the practice to training for a marathon, saying that as your body gets better at adapting the longer you will be able to last.
 “At Remedy Place we have the ice baths at 3 Celsius and the goal is to get our guests to last up to six minutes.”

 Leary suggests slowly lowering the temperature over time, starting with a short period and increasing it as your body adapts.
 “Breathing is everything,” he says.
-“Practice different breath-work techniques to not only build a faster tolerance but also to enhance your body’s ability to use oxygen in intense situations.”
+“Practise different breath-work techniques to not only build a faster tolerance but also to enhance your body’s ability to use oxygen in intense situations.”

-The Wim Hof breathing method involves inhaling deeply through the nose and exhaling via the mouth in short powerful breaths 30 to 40 times before you immerse yourself in cold water.
-He calls this 'fire breathing' as it warms you up from the inside out thus allowing your body to tolerate colder temperatures than you're used to.
+The Wim Hof breathing method involves inhaling deeply through the nose and exhaling via the mouth in short powerful breaths 30 to 40 times, before you immerse yourself in cold water.
+He calls this “fire breathing” as it warms you up from the inside out thus allowing your body to tolerate colder temperatures than you're used to.

-Can anyone use cold water therapy?
+Can anyone try cold water therapy?

-My week in cold showers
+Verdict: my week in cold showers

 Every day for seven days, I turned my shower down to the lowest temperature at the end of my usual shower.
-This is probably not the most effective way of experiencing cold water therapy, but I can tell you that it was more than enough for me.

 I can’t claim that I found the experience life-changing or even that I noticed massive improvements to my mood, energy or circulation.
-However, I sleep well, don't suffer from brain fog and drink a lot of coffee so perhaps my body just doesn't need another burst of endorphins.

 GET MORE GLOSS: Wild swimming could be the answer to clearing brain fog